Open-Xchange-Frontend/appserver/README.md

 Those defaults will only be used for the CLI version.
 This is because the appserver CLI has it’s roots within the OX appsuite project.

+#### Options

+Read more about the CLI options in detail:

+##### verbose

+Enables verbose output.
+During normal operation, ```appserver``` only writes errors to its console.
+By specifying this option one or more times, additional output can be enabled, depending on the value of each option:

+- ```local```: The name of every read local file is written to standard output.
+- ```local:error```: The name of files that have not been found locally are written to standard output (good for debugging missing files).
+- ```remote```: The URL of every request for missing local files is written to standard output.
+- ```proxy```: The URL of every client request which is forwarded as-is is written to standard output.
+- ```all```: This is just a shortcut for ```-v local -v remote -v proxy```.

+Output lines belonging to the same client request are grouped together and separated from the next request by an empty line.

+##### zoneinfo

+Specifies the path to the zoneinfo database.
+On POSIX systems, the default of ```/usr/share/zoneinfo/``` should always work.
+Even on systems without the database everything should just work if ```--server``` is specified, since any missing files will be fetched from the remote server.
+This option may still be useful when debugging time zone problems caused by different versions of the zoneinfo database.

 ### As a node module